 The Treasurer is responsible for keeping accurate records of their organization's budget.
-All new Treasurers are required to attend a Budget Training Workshop, which are scheduled for the beginning of each semester.
-It is also highly encouraged that organization Presidents attend as well.
-The

-Budget Training Workshop will help familiarize each Treasurer with the current policies and procedures regarding the processing of all bills and how to set up a budget tracking system.
+All new Treasurers are required to complete the Budget Training Workshop, which is available online.
+It is also highly encouraged that organization Presidents complete the training as well.
+The Budget Training Workshop will help familiarize each Treasurer with the current policies and procedures regarding the processing of all bills and how to set up a budget tracking system.